ittykeys/ittykeys/README.md

 ## Hard truths

-- I have a very soft spot for terrible movies and low-stakes costume-drama series.
-  (I eat up anything Julian Fellows writes)
+- I have a very soft spot for terrible movies and low-stakes costume-drama series (I eat up anything Julian Fellows writes)
-- If there's a weird shell script or an insane hack to be made, I'm probably on it.
+- If there's a weird shell script or an insane hack to be made, I'm probably on it
 - **Python?
-Not only the world’s worst language but also my sworn nemesis.**
+Not only the world’s worst language but also my sworn nemesis**
   I like snakes though :)
-- When I'm not at **The** keyboard, I'm at another keyboard producing noise to my neighbors obvious delight.
+- When I'm not at **The** keyboard, I'm at another keyboard producing noise to my neighbors obvious delight

 ---

-_Thanks for stopping your browsing for a bit.
-Reach out if you want to talk costume drama, noise production or share a meme._
+_Thanks for stopping your browsing for a bit; Reach out if you want to talk costume drama, noise production or share a meme_